thriveweb/deking-new/content/posts/2019-06-27-types-of-decks.md

 ---
 There are at least 15 different types of decks suitable to add to the front, back, or side of your house.
 You could even add a freestanding deck.
 They can come with or without patio roofing.

-DeKing Decks would be happy to build any of these for you if you are in living in South East QLD
+DeKing Decks would be happy to build any of these for you if you are in living in South East QLD and the surrounding area.

 ## 15 Australian Deck Types Infographic